 If this all seems too complicated, many hosts offer “managed hosting” plans.
 These typically cost more than basic web hosting, as the host makes sure that your website is secure and protected against any exploits.
 If you don’t want to bother with managing your web server, a managed host is a great option.
 SiteGround is one such host that offers a managed plan.

 When it comes to security and maintenance, Wix is definitely much simpler.
 Wix handles everything and you don’t need to do much, if anything, to keep your site secure.
-You can read more about Wix’s security processes in their Help Center.

 You don’t need to update any plugins, themes, or other software packages.
 The web server itself is managed directly by Wix.
 Wix also automatically enables SSL on all of its sites.